 Hitches are to be permanently marked with "Maximum trailer GVWR to be drawn" and "Maximum vertical tongue weight to be imposed..."
 The SAE standard does not specify a vertical load rating, as such.

-Traditionally, hitches are labeled 3,500/350 as Class 2, 5,000/500 as Class 3 and 10,000/1,000 as Class 4.
+Traditionally, hitches are labeled 3,500/350 as Class 2 and 5,000/500 as Class 3.

 The vertical tongue load value of 10 percent of drawn rating apparently comes from the collective experience that 10 percent is the minimum value that provides stable towing of a trailer.
 Ford's towing guide suggests 10 to 15 percent for trailers over 2,000 lbs.
-Within GCWR, a Class 3 hitch allows "dingy" towing a large car or mid-size SUV; a Class 4 hitch allows "dingy" towing a large SUV or pickup.
-(NOTE: Hitch ratings are independent of towing vehicle ratings.)
+(Hitch ratings are independent of towing vehicle ratings.)